indaco/semver-cli/README.md

 # => 0.2.2-alpha
 ```

-If a pre-release is already present, it’s replaced:
+If a pre-release is already present, it's replaced:

 ```bash
 # .version = 0.2.2-beta.3